← Home

 I kept running the 5K for a few months but then realised I was getting bored.
 I started on the Couch to 5K+ podcasts and got some use out of those to improve my pacing and stamina.
 I replaced one of my runs during the week with the “Speed run” from this group of runs to add some variety and try to get faster.

 This kept me going across the entire summer but I started getting itchy to do more “progress” again.
 I had halted my progress on strength training to focus on running but I felt that I was spinning my wheels again.
-After a month or so of tentatively reasearching how to go beyond running 5K, I finally stumbled upon the Bridge to 10K programme.
-This is a program designed to take an athelete from running a 5K to running 10K consistently and takes a similar approach to Couch to 5K in that it uses timed intervals and build up your capacity over time.
+After a month or so of tentatively researching how to go beyond running 5K, I finally stumbled upon the Bridge to 10K programme.
+This is a program designed to take an athlete from running a 5K to running 10K consistently and takes a similar approach to Couch to 5K in that it uses timed intervals and build up your capacity over time.
 I discovered some podcasts which suited me music-wise and started building to my 10K in October 2020.

-There was a mild interrupion in 2021 when my father died but otherwise I built to my 10K slowly and solidly by replacing my 5K runs with one of these sessions.
+There was a mild interruption in 2021 when my father died but otherwise I built to my 10K slowly and solidly by replacing my 5K runs with one of these sessions.
 Once I achieved my 10K I stopped using the “Speed run” session from Couch to 5K+ and started running a 5K and a 10K once each per week, using my own music to prevent me focusing on speed.

 When we moved house to South Tyneside in 2022, I found some new running routes but they weren’t as satisfying as my old route.
 I also developed a knee injury from twisting my knee on the stairs after a run and a hike on the same day in 2023.
 This flared up after longer runs and gave me pain and weakness when walking or even standing, which further discouraged me from longer runs.

 I responded by shifting focus back to strength training and put my running into maintenance.
 I dropped the “5K and 10K per week” routine and started running a mixture of 5K, 7.5K, and 10K runs based on what I fancied, but tried to get a 10K in at least once a fortnight.
-Late in the summer of 2023 I mixed things up by running down the coast from South Shields to a metro station in Sunderland, which was approximately 14 kilometers.
+Late in the summer of 2023 I mixed things up by running down the coast from South Shields to a metro station in Sunderland, which was approximately 14 kilometres.
 I really enjoyed the “trail run” feel of this, but it flared up my knee something rotten.

 COVID infections across late 2023 and mid 2024, combined with the birth of my daughter in March 2024 have resulted in me shelving running for the time being.
 I plan to return to it when I feel able but I may also explore cycling in order to avoid aggravating my knee too much.